 Allows MS3Pro to receive certain types of CAN data.
 Consult the documentation for your CAN device as to how to configure this.
-"Enable sharing CAN data" allows you to use data packets both as generic CAN receiving and also for specific CAN functions such as EGT or oxygen sensors.

 7.10.6 CAN VSS, gear

 These settings are for third party CAN enabled devices that provide the MS3Pro with speed, or gear information.
 Refer to your device's documentation for how to configure it with the MS3Pro.